openwall/john-packages/readme.md

 - OpenSSF SLSA 3 compliant;
 - has NVIDIA OpenCL available (GPU driver is required on the host);
-- has auto-selection of the best SIMD if user specifies `best` as the `<binary id>`;
+- has auto-selection of the best SIMD if user specifies `best` as the `<binary id>`:
   - example: `docker run ghcr.io/openwall/john:latest best -list=build-info`.
-- there is a recently released version (it is a rolling release):
+- the latest released version:
   - install from the command-line: `docker pull ghcr.io/openwall/john:latest`.
 - a development version is also available:
   - install from the command-line: `docker pull ghcr.io/openwall/john:bleeding`.